KaKariki02/rushHour/Results/README.md

 For example: game 1
 Breadth first search:
 * Red car on top of the csv file:
-  83 steps to the solution
+  83 steps to the solution,
   8678 nodes
 * Red car at the bottom of the csv file:
-  steps to the solution
+  steps to the solution,
   8678 nodes

 Depth first search:
 * Red car at the top:
   1764 steps to the solution and
   4106 nodes
 * Red car at the bottom:
   1761 steps to the solution and
   4110 nodes